 This discussion is based on laws, regulations, ruling and decisions now in effect, all of which are subject to change, possibly with retroactive effect.
-We have obtained an opinion from Skadden, Arps, Slate, Meagher & Flom LLP, counsel to our company, with respect to the anticipated material U.S. federal income tax consequences of the exchange, which are summarized below.
-There can be no assurance that the IRS will not challenge one or more of the tax consequences described herein, and we have not obtained, nor do we intend to obtain, a ruling from the IRS as to any U.S. federal income tax consequences relating to the new notes.
+There can be no assurance that the IRS will not challenge one or more of the tax consequences described herein, and we have not obtained, nor do we intend to obtain, a ruling from the IRS as to any U.S. federal income tax consequences relating to the new notes